Japanese battleship Fusō: Battle of Surigao Strait

 Commanded by Rear Admiral Masami Ban, Fusō left Brunei at 15:30 on 22 October 1944 as part of Nishimura's Southern Force, heading east into the Sulu Sea and then northeast into the Mindanao Sea.
-Intending to join Vice-Admiral Takeo Kurita's force in Leyte Gulf, the force passed west of Mindanao Island into Surigao Strait, where it met a large force of battleships and cruisers lying in wait.
-The Battle of Surigao Strait became the southernmost action in the Battle of Leyte Gulf.

 At 09:08 on 24 October, Fusō, Yamashiro, and the heavy cruiser Mogami spotted a group of 27 planes, including Grumman TBF Avenger torpedo bombers and Curtiss SB2C Helldiver dive bombers escorted by Grumman F6F Hellcat fighters from the carrier Enterprise.
 A bomb from one of them destroyed the catapult and both floatplanes.
 Another bomb hit the ship near Turret No. 2 and penetrated the decks, killing everyone in No. 1 secondary battery; the ship began to list 2 degrees to starboard.
 Early the next morning, Fusō opened fire around 01:05 after a shape was spotted off the port bow; it turned out to be Mogami; Fusō's fire killed three sailors in that ship's sick bay.

+Intending to join Vice-Admiral Takeo Kurita's fleet in Leyte Gulf, Nishimura's flotilla passed west of Mindanao Island into Surigao Strait, where it met a large force of battleships and cruisers lying in wait.
+The Battle of Surigao Strait became the southernmost action in the Battle of Leyte Gulf.

-One or two torpedoes, possibly fired by the destroyer Melvin, hit Fusō amidships on the starboard side at 03:09 on the 25th; she listed to starboard, slowed down, and fell out of formation.
+Nishimura's ships managed to repel waves of attacks from PT boats, but then was subjected to devastating torpedo attacks from the American destroyers deployed on both sides of their axis of advance.
+Before Fusō could reach the main American battle line, one or two torpedoes, possibly fired by the destroyer Melvin, hit Fusō amidships on the starboard side at 03:09 on 25 October; she listed to starboard, slowed down, and fell out of formation.
 Some Japanese and American eyewitnesses later claimed Fusō broke in half, and that both halves remained afloat and burning for an hour, but they specifically mentioned only the size of the fire on the water, and not any details of the ship.
 Historian John Toland agreed in 1970 that Fusō had broken in two, but according to historian Anthony Tully in 2009:

 Fusō sank between 03:38 and 03:50, releasing a large quantity of oil which ignited on the surface as she went down; only a few dozen men survived the rapid sinking and subsequent oil fire.
 There is evidence that some of these were rescued by the destroyer Asagumo, which was itself sunk a short time later; it is also possible that some who escaped the sinking reached Leyte only to be killed by Filipinos, as is known to have happened to survivors from other Japanese warships sunk in the Battle of Surigao Strait.
 Ten crew members are known to have survived, all of whom returned to Japan.
 The total number of casualties is estimated at 1,620 sailors.

 Fusō was removed from the navy list on 31 August 1945.